TOP 25 ATTRACTIONS OF MILLINOCKET & THE KATAHDIN REGION

 LAKESIDE DINING AT THE RIVER DRIVER'S RESTAURANT & PUB

 Many would argue that this restaurant on the shores of Millinocket Lake offers the finest food in the region.
 Just about everything we've tried on the menu has been good so far.
-Additionally, after your meal you can walk over to Millinocket Lake and enjoy the views or even the sunset.
+Additionally, after your meal you can walk over to Millinocket Lake and enjoy the views or even a sunset.

 More information about the restaurant can be found on the NEOC website.